State and Local Policy Database

 Public Lighting

 Detroit is a partner of the DOE High Performance Outdoor Lighting Accelerator whose aim is to demonstrate practical and effective best practices to accelerate the adoption of high-efficiency outdoor lighting and impost system-wide replacement processes at the municipal level.
 Detroit has not adopted a policy requiring efficient outdoor lighting, such as the International Dark-Sky Association’s Model Lighting Ordinance.
-In 2014, Detroit converted all streetlights to 65,000 LED streetlights.
+In 2014, Detroit converted 100% of their 65,000 streetlights to LED.
 This upgrade has saved the City nearly $3 million in electric bills and 40,000 tons of carbon a year.

 Inclusive procurement